Independent Banking Advisory Service

 Eddy Weatherill comments: The 'champagne bonus' and 'grand in the hand' initiatives for Bankers 'encouraged' to deliberately mislead customers to buy products which allowed the bank staff to feed off' their customer's naivety over several years continues to evidence the endemic dishonest banking culture in the UK.
 Even worse, that such a culture has continued despite the banking chiefs expressing 'appropriate levels of contrition' after being once again caught with 'their hands in the till'.
 Is it just our imagination, or are the banks ignoring the regulators when they feel like it and still encouraging staff to 'cream off' bank customers whilst publicly showing contrition?

-£1trn timebombs RBS must defuse - Ross McEwan had a baptism of fire on Friday when he made his first set-piece announcement as chief executive of Royal Bank of Scotland. - Herald Scotland 03.11.13
+£1trn timebombs RBS must defuse - Chief executive of Royal Bank of Scotland had a baptism of fire on Friday when he made his first set-piece announcement as chief executive of Royal Bank of Scotland. - Herald Scotland 03.11.13

-Eddy Weatherill comments: "Ian Fraser has laid it all out so that everyone can understand the magnitude of the task ahead of Ross McEwan.
+Eddy Weatherill comments: "this article has laid it all out so that everyone can understand the magnitude of the task ahead.
 It has to be remembered that this is just one bank and that other banks also face the same 'issues' including the other 'state owned' bank Lloyds.
 The damaging cost of banker's greed and it's twin culprit - the lack of (any) proper regulation, now seem massive.
-Ian Fraser's book should prove to be quite an interesting read."- Eddy Weatherill 04.11.13
+This book should prove to be quite an interesting read."- Eddy Weatherill 04.11.13